telerik/fiddler-jam-docs/portal/portal.md

 ## Portal

-The [Fiddler Jam portal](https://jam.getfiddler.com) is accessible for all users wtih an active seat.
-The Fiddler Jam login accepts using custom credentials or Google authentication but the portal will be accessible only for usernames/emails that are part of an active subscription.
-Depending on the user assigned role, the Fiddler Jam portal will provide different level of accessability and features as follows:
+The [Fiddler Jam portal](https://jam.getfiddler.com) is accessible for all users with an active seat.
+The Fiddler Jam login accepts using custom credentials or Google authentication, but the portal will be accessible only for usernames/emails that are part of an active subscription.
+Depending on the user assigned role, the Fiddler Jam portal will provide a different level of accessibility and features as follows:

-- Unregistered users won't be able to open the Fiddler Jam portal or to load generated Fiddler Jam links.
+- Unregistered users won't be able to open the Fiddler Jam portal or load generated Fiddler Jam links.
-- Registered users with the **viewer** role are able to see only logs added to a workspace.
-If a viewer opens a public link, a page will inform the user that the links needs to be added to the account workspace.
+- Registered users with the **viewer** role can see only logs added to a workspace.
+If a viewer opens a public link, a page will inform the user that the links need to be added to the account workspace.
-- Registered users with the **editor** role are able to open public logs (automatically added to workspace), to create and manage workspaces, to manage existings logs (manage, add and remove from workspaces).
+Registered users with the **editor** role can open public logs (automatically added to workspace), create and manage workspaces, manage existing logs (manage, add and remove from workspaces).

 ## Subscriptions

-Fiddler Jam portal provides different subscription plans to accomodate the different usage needs.
+Fiddler Jam portal provides different subscription plans to accommodate the different user needs.

 | __Features__ |  __Basic__ | __Grow__ | __Business__ | __Enterprise__ |
 |---|---|---|---|---|